epfl-lasa/ds_motion_generator/README.md

 $ roslaunch ds_motion_generator load_linearDS_motionGenerator.launch
 ```
 Some imporant things to fill in the launch file are the following:
-1. the name of the input topic (potentially a position signal)
+- The name of the input topic (potentially a position signal)
-   1. the name of the output topic (potentially a desired velocity signal)
+- The name of the output topic (potentially a desired velocity signal)
-   1. the name of the topic for the filtered output.
+- The name of the topic for the filtered output.

 The current topics are assigned assuming you are using the [kuka-lwr-ros](https://github.com/epfl-lasa/kuka-lwr-ros) control interface and simulator (Gazebo).
 For the other analytical DS, the following launch files are provided:
 ```